openeventdata/petrarch2/README.md

 When you run the program, a ``PETRARCH.log`` file will be opened in the current working directory.
 This file will contain general information, e.g., which files are being opened, and error messages.

+But seriously, you should probably use [hypnos](https://github.com/caerusassociates/hypnos) rather than run PETRARCH as a standalone program.

 ##Unit tests